 The Teachers' Standards 2012 state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.

 What school and college staff need to know.

 All staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.

-This should include:
+This should include the:

-- the child protection policy; - the behavior policy; - the staff behavior policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing - safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods and role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).